wp-plugins/quick-featured-images/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 6.0 =
+New action: Set multiple selected images as featured images randomly

 = 5.1.1 =
 Added a notice to the image selection button for the case of not working.